shaik1002/biggitlabbomb/doc/integration/advanced_search/elasticsearch_troubleshooting.md

 See [Elasticsearch Index Scopes](elasticsearch.md#advanced-search-index-scopes) for more information on searching for specific types of data.

-### All repositories indexed, but no results after switching Elasticsearch servers
+### You indexed all the repositories but then switched Elasticsearch servers and now you can't find anything

 You must re-run all the Rake tasks to reindex the database, repositories, and wikis.